-The following is a summary of the material terms and provisions of the registration rights and lock-up agreement, which we entered into in connection with our acquisition of the Carnegie Center Portfolio.
+The following is a summary of the material terms and provisions of the registration rights and lock-up agreement, which we entered into in connection with our acquisition of three office buildings located at Carnegie Center in Princeton, New Jersey.
 It may not contain all the information that is important to you.
 You can access complete information by referring to the registration rights and lock-up agreement.

-Under the registration rights and lock-up agreement, we are obligated to file a registration statement covering the sale by the selling stockholders of the common stock that they may acquire in exchange for the common units of Boston Properties Limited Partnership that they are entitled to receive on conversion of the Series One Preferred Units of Boston Properties Limited Partnership that they received in connection with our acquisition of the Carnegie Center Portfolio.
-Under the terms of the registration rights and lock-up agreement, the selling stockholders may not exchange the common units into which their Series One Preferred Units are convertible for common stock until after July 11, 1999.
+Under the registration rights and lock-up agreement, we are obligated to file a registration statement covering the sale by the selling stockholders of the common stock that they may acquire in exchange for the common units of Boston Properties Limited Partnership issued in connection with our acquisition of the three Carnegie Center properties.
+Under the terms of the registration rights and lock-up agreement, the selling stockholders could not exchange their units for common stock until after March 11, 2001.
 Under the registration rights and lock-up agreement, we must use reasonable efforts to cause the registration statement to be declared effective by the Securities and Exchange Commission and to keep the registration statement continuously effective until the earlier of:

-- . the date on which the selling stockholders no longer hold any exchanged common stock, any common units issued on the conversion of Series One Preferred Units, or any Series One Preferred Units issued in connection with the acquisition, or - . the date on which all of the exchanged common stock held or acquired in the future by the selling stockholders has become eligible for sale under Rule 144(k) of the Securities Act of 1933.
+- o the date on which the selling stockholders no longer hold any exchanged common stock or any units issued in connection with the acquisition; or - o the date on which all of the exchanged common stock held or acquired in the future by the selling stockholders has become eligible for sale under Rule 144(k) of the Securities Act of 1933.